GALAS LGBTQ+ Armenian Society: The arts

 In 2018, GALAS, Abril Books, the Roslin Art Gallery, and ACE/121 Gallery collaborated to organize a series of LGBTQ-themed events, including an art show entitled "The Many Faces of Armenians: A Celebration of Queer-Armenian Art," in Glendale, California.
 Among the nearly 20 participating artists, most were Los Angeles-based.
 Their mixed-media work incorporated Armenian history and iconic symbols — such as the Armenian Genocide, Mount Ararat, and pomegranates — confronting duality of two cultures, but of being a gay immigrant, a minority within a minority.
 GALAS Boardmember Lousine Shamamian was quoted as saying "For GALAS to be celebrating LGBTQ pride in Glendale — the heart of the Armenian diaspora — is a profound marker of the progress the LGBTQ Armenian community has made."

 In October 2023, GALAS hosted a visit to the Hammer Museum's "Becoming Van Leo" photography exhibition.

 Also in October 2023, GALAS joined the Museum of Neon Art's "Light in the Dark: Queen Narratives in Neon" exhibition, with Boardmember Shant Jaltorossian participating in a panel discussion about LGBTQ+ connections to neon art and the Glendale, California community.

-Film screenings

 In 2016, GALAS held a sold-out screening of the Armenian Genocide film The Promise at the Cinerama Dome on its opening night.

 Also in 2016, GALAS partnered with the Armenian Youth Federation to host a screening of "Listen to Me: Untold Stories Beyond Hatred," a documentary about Armenia's LGBT+ community.
 The screening served as a part of the official launch of the Armenian Youth Federation's United Human Rights Council's "Project Ser," a campaign to raise awareness about gender issues, sexuality, and LGBT issues.

 In 2024, GALAS served as a community partner for American Cinematheque's "Three Homelands: A Sergei Parajanov Retrospective," alongside organizations including the Armenian Film Society and South East European Film Festival.